Huangfu Song: Rise of Dong Zhuo

 In 190, Dong Zhuo, now in control of the imperial court, intended to kill Huangfu Song, using the pretext of giving him a new appointment to summon him to Luoyang.
 As Huangfu was about to depart, Liang Yan (梁衍) advised him, "Now, the Han dynasty is weak and eunuchs had caused chaos in court.
 Although Dong Zhuo has killed them, he is not loyal to the state.
 He has pillaged the capital, and deposed and crowned emperors at will.
 Today, he has summoned Your Excellency.
 In the worst case scenario, Your Excellency will be in great peril.
 At the very least, Your Excellency will be trapped and humiliated.
 Now, Dong Zhuo is at Luoyang, while the emperor is in the west.
 Your Excellency should use 30,000 elite troops to welcome the emperor, while declaring your intent to attack Dong Zhuo.
 You should then spread this intent throughout the country, and recruit troops and officers.
 With the Yuans closing in from his east and Your Excellency closing in from his west, Dong Zhuo can be captured."
 Huangfu ignored Liang Yan's advice and continued his journey to Luoyang.
+During this time Dong Zhuo courted Huangfu Song's aunt, Lady Ma of Fufeng.
+He was delighted with her beauty and intelligence for working at Han court, so he forced her to marry him.
+Lady Huangfu refused and confronted him, then Dong Zhuo had her executed.